by Randall CraigFiled in: Blog, Global Business, Make It Happen Tipsheet, Social Media, ViewpointTagged as: Globalization, Privacy, Risk Management

 While this is all relatively theoretical, there are practical implications to these choices.

 Consider, for example, the development of the web and Social Media in China.
 This market is big, entrepreneurial, and as sophisticated as any in the west… except for their laws regarding censorship.
-Local competitors (Baidu and Sina Weibo, for example) are thriving under these laws; reportedly Sina Weibo has 700 internal censors on the payroll.
-It’s no surprise, then, when the international search engines and blogging platforms also become complicit in censoring their content.
+Local competitors (WeChat and Weibo, for example) are thriving under these laws, and employee human and automated censors.
+It’s no surprise, then, when the international search engines and blogging platforms also become complicit in censoring their content in China.
 Or when Twitter inserted a back-door “spying” entrance into their product.

 Many of the companies that seek to profit from those markets choose to be complicit, and bend to the local laws.
 They are enablers of the “bad” 3 C’s – shame on them.

 How ironic, therefore, that even if they feel uncomfortable with their complicity, many have similar policies internally themselves: closing access to – and monitoring – their employee’s social web access.
 For those unenlightened leaders who need it to be spelled out, choosing the right 3 C’s means greater connection to the market, greater collaboration internally and externally and a greater community of interest amongst clients and employees alike.
 This translates into higher employee engagement, better retention, more effective marketing, and higher sales.
 It’s hard to argue “open” in an international market, when their fears are shutting their social sphincter shut.